YK7188/YK_Lab/08-FW rules policy does not applied on endpoint/README.md

 ## Issue
-Rule Allow-8080-inbound is not shown in outbound rules of wf.msc.
+Rule Allow-8080-inbound is configured via Firewall rules policy in Intune's Endpoint Security but is not shown in outbound rules of wf.msc.

 ![03  FW rule in intune](https://github.com/user-attachments/assets/f225aabc-548a-46fb-adab-3a7920324aee)